BenKite/football_data/README.md

 ## Ben Kite

-2017-03-09
+2017-03-12

 This repo contains profootballReferenceScrape.py, which contains functions for scraping data from pro-football-reference.com.
-This functions allow one to download and organize massive amounts of football data quickly.
+These functions allow one to download and organize massive amounts of football data quickly.